iambigyandahal/petor/README.md

 # petor

-petor is a project generator that generates a custom project built beforehand in the current directory.
+petor is a project generator that generates a custom project built beforehand.

 ## Installation